lammps/lammps/doc/src/pair_lj_relres.rst

 Description
 """""""""""

-Style *lj/relres* computes a LJ interaction with RelRes methodology developed by :ref:`Chaimovich at al.<Chaimovich1>` This methodology applies fine-grained model between near neighbors (up to :math:`r_{si}` boundary) and a simplified coarse-grained model for far neighbors (beyond :math:`r_{so}` boundary) allowing significant improvement in computational efficiency while preserving correctness of simulation results.
+Style *lj/relres* computes a LJ model using the RelRes methodology developed by :ref:`Chaimovich at al.<Chaimovich1>`.
+This methodology applies a fine-grained model between near neighbors (up to :math:`r_{si}` boundary) and a simplified coarse-grained model for far neighbors (beyond :math:`r_{so}` boundary) and thus resulting in a significant improvement in computational efficiency while preserving the correctness of the simulation results.

 .. math::